QubitPi/general-relativity/README.md

     <img src="img/Lyney.png" width="15%" />
 </div>

 Physics is, as I view it, a quantified version of Philosophy on how world actually works.
-Astrophysics is my favorite branch of Physics because

-1. it stands as an opposing side of my familiar Quantum Mechanics and trains me the skill of thinking about lots of problems from different perspectives, and
+It's pushing the limit of our human knowledge to futuristic questions such as

+- Is there another universe/world that we can travel into?
+- Does gigantic celestial object, such as Black Hole, permit spacetime travelling into the future for humanities?
+- Will [Dark Matter/Dark Energy](https://youtu.be/6EavTTbuIq4?si=fAc1V1OW9LKJBCvk) bring the possibility of next-human generation technologies?

-2. __those who masters General Relativity or Physics in general has their best advantage to learn and analyze Business or Technical problems in a systematic, logical, and correct way__
+Astrophysics, thus, is my favorite branch of Physics and __those who masters General Relativity or Physics in general has their best advantage to learn and analyze Business or Technical problems in a systematic, logical, and correct way__ as well

 I, hereby, present my ongoing effort of
 [__Study Notes on General Theory of Relativity__][Study Notes on General Relativity], the "Math" behind our universe